Iron: Earth's crust

 While iron is the most abundant element on Earth, most of this iron is concentrated in the inner and outer cores.
 The fraction of iron that is in Earth's crust only amounts to about 5% of the overall mass of the crust and is thus only the fourth most abundant element in that layer (after oxygen, silicon, and aluminium).

 Most of the iron in the crust is combined with various other elements to form many iron minerals.
-An important class is the iron oxide minerals such as hematite (Fe_{2}O_{3}), magnetite (Fe_{3}O_{4}), and siderite (FeCO_{3}), which are the major ores of iron.
+An important class is the iron oxide minerals such as hematite (Fe2O3), magnetite (Fe3O4), and siderite (FeCO3), which are the major ores of iron.
 Many igneous rocks also contain the sulfide minerals pyrrhotite and pentlandite.
 During weathering, iron tends to leach from sulfide deposits as the sulfate and from silicate deposits as the bicarbonate.
 Both of these are oxidized in aqueous solution and precipitate in even mildly elevated pH as iron(III) oxide.